-The financial report was authorised for issue by the Directors on the 31 August 2016.
+The financial report was authorised for issue by the Directors on 30 August 2017.

-(b) BASIS OF MEASUREMENT
+(b) Basis of Measurement

-The financial report has been prepared on the historical cost basis except for financial instruments classified as available-for-sale and derivatives which are stated at their fair value in the statement of financial position.
+The financial report has been prepared on the historical cost basis except for financial instruments classified as availablefor-sale and derivatives which are stated at their fair value in the statements of financial position.